-For our Author Interview Series, we are honored to introduce you to a renowned fellow Canadian, Dr. Duncan McKinlay author of Nix Your Tics!
-Eliminate Unwanted Tic Symptoms A How-To Guide for Young People.
-Duncan McKinlay, the psychologist with Tourette himself, has become the perfect mentor for all families coping with Tourette Syndrome.
+For our Author Interview Series, we are honored to introduce you to a renowned fellow Canadian, Dr. B. Duncan McKinlay author of Nix Your Tics!
+Eliminate Unwanted Tic Symptoms A How-To Guide for Young People with Tourette syndrome and other Tic disorders.
+Duncan McKinlay, the psychologist with Tourette syndrome (TS) himself, has become the perfect mentor for all families coping with Tourette Syndrome.
 Dr. Dunc, as some call him, reaches out to families and youth struggling with Tourette syndrome through his work, publications, presentations, wonderful web site, and by interviews like this one.
 We are so pleased to welcome him to Special Needs Book Review.

 I have a daughter and granddaughter with Tourette sydorme and our connections with Dr. McKinlay go back 17 years.
 When our daughter was diagnosed with TS, at the age of 19, we subscribed to the only publication we could find to help us understand what all this meant.
 One of the contributors to The Green Leaflet, published triannually by the Tourette Syndrome Foundation of Canada, La Fondation canadienne du syndrome de la Tourette, was a young man, almost our daughter’s age, who wrote about his struggles and gave encouragement to others.
 Well Dr. McKinlay, I can now thank you for all those helpful articles.

 1. You went on to much greater things.
 What are your proudest accomplishments considering what your life could have been if you had not forged forward to become a survivor?
 Montel Williams stated about your documentary!
 Life’s A Twitch! , “Those of us who are differently abled have to choose between living as a survivor and living as a sufferer.
 Duncan McKinley is a shining example of how each of us has the power to define our own life.
 He is an inspiration to us all.”